rg-3/screenshot.js/README.md

 __v0.2.1__

+* Reduce (visual) size of screenshot previews.

-* Add light border around preview of screenshots.
+* Add light border around screenshot previews.

-* Fix bug where preview of a screenshot had the bottom part of the image cut off.
+* Fix bug where screenshot previews had the bottom part cut off.

 * Fix bug where icon tooltips for screenshots 4 to 6 would have `top` placement instead of `bottom` placement.